aimacode/aima-java/aima-core/README.md

           NQueensFunctions::getResult, NQueensFunctions::testGoal, (s, a, sPrimed) -> 1.0);
   }
   ```

-that is all you need to do (unless you plan to write a different search than is available in the code base).
+That is all you need to do (unless you plan to write a different search than is available in the code base).

 To actually search you need to:
 * Configure a problem instance (see above).